Ecohen4/data-viz/quiz/quiz4_DOM_SOLUTIONS.md

 ## Conceptual Framework

-2. What does `DOM` stand for?
+What does `DOM` stand for?
 Document Object Model.

-1. What does `HTML` stand for?
+What does `HTML` stand for?
 What is its primary purpose in the DOM?
 Hypertext Markup Language.
 Structure.

-1. What does `CSS` stand for?
+What does `CSS` stand for?
 What is its primary purpose in the DOM?
 Cascading Style Sheets.
 Style.

-3. What does `D3` stand for?
+What does `D3` stand for?
 What is it?
 Data Driven Documents.
 A javascript library.

 ## JavaScript

-In the following sections, next to each line of Javascript, add a comment that describes what it does.
-Do _not_ use the method name in its own definition.
+In the following sections, next to each line of code, add a comment that describes what it does.
+Do not give circular answers (such as using a method name in its own definition).

-For example, suppose we define the following JavaScript object, we comment accordingly:
+As an example, suppose we define the following JavaScript object, we comment accordingly:

-	var a = [1,2,3,4,5,6,7]; // defines an array
+	var a = [1,2,3,4,5,6,7]; // defines an array --> good answer
+	var a = [1,2,3,4,5,6,7]; // sets a = 1:7 --> bad answer

 #### Methods
 When functions are assigned to the properties of an object, we call them methods.
 What do the following methods do?
 Again, I will answer the first one for you as an example:

-	a.length;	  // returns the length of the array. a.push(8);   // append the number 8 to the end of the array a.pop();     // remove the last number and return its value a.shift();   // remove the first value
+	a.push(8);    // append the number 8 to the end of the array a.length;	  // returns the length of the array. a.pop();      // remove the last number and return its value a.shift();    // remove the first value
 	a.unshift(0); // prepend one or more elements to the beginning of an array.
 The unshift() method is like the push() method, only it works at the beginning of the array.

 #### Return Values From An Array